The Tonight Show: Johnny Carson (1962–1992)

 Groucho Marx introduced Carson as the new host on October 1, 1962.
-Ed McMahon was Carson's announcer and on-screen side-kick, the same role he'd filled on Who Do You Trust?
+Ed McMahon was Carson's announcer and on-screen sidekick, the same role he'd filled on Who Do You Trust?
 McMahon also introduced Carson with the drawn out catchphrase "Heeeeeeeeeeeeeere's Johnny!"
 The Tonight Show orchestra was, for Carson's first four years, still led by Skitch Henderson.
-After a brief stint by Milton DeLugg, beginning in 1967 the "NBC Orchestra" was then headed by trumpeter Doc Severinsen who had played in the band during the Henderson era.
+After a brief stint by Milton Delugg, beginning in 1967 the "NBC Orchestra" was then headed by trumpeter Doc Severinsen who had played in the band during the Henderson era.
 [See "Music and Announcers" below.]
 For all but a few months of its first decade on the air, Carson's Tonight Show was based in New York City.
 In 1972, the show moved to Burbank, California into Studio One of NBC Studios West Coast (although it was announced as coming from nearby Hollywood) for the remainder of his tenure.

 Carson lacked the mercurial, electric personality of Paar, and his version of The Tonight Show never riveted the country's attention the way that Paar's had, but his more predictable approach eventually became part of the cultural landscape by virtue of the fact that the viewership, in a basically three-network paradigm, was infinitely more monolithic than it later became.
 Examples include when he played the game Twister with Eva Gabor in 1966, which increased the sales of the relatively unknown game.
 In December 1973, when Carson joked about an alleged shortage of toilet paper, panic buying and hoarding ensued across the United States as consumers emptied stores, causing a real shortage that lasted for weeks.
 Stores and toilet paper manufacturers had to ration supplies until the panic ended.